-SelfHosting Updates - Spring 2025
+SelfHosting Updates - May 2025

-And these have taken my attention:
+And these apps have taken my attention lately:

 aGPL | A self-hostable bookmark-everything app (links, notes and images) with AI-based automatic tagging and full text search